Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 How To Catch Haddock In Maine

-Haddock are bottom feeders.
-When fishing for haddock in Maine, use a fish finder to identify areas near the bottom where haddock are located.
+Haddocks are bottom feeders that are found in the shallower waters of the Gulf of Maine.
+When fishing for haddock in Maine, use a fish finder to identify areas near the bottom where haddock is located.
 Look for significant changes in the depth as well as around plateaus.
 If you do find some haddock, follow the contour line to find larger concentrations of haddock and their bait.

 Additionally, keep looking for schools of bait on your sonar device.
 If you can find schools, haddock will not be far off.
 Drifting is often used by anglers when fishing for haddock.
 Anglers also like to anchor up and get their jigs down to the bottom and get the attention of haddock.
 Lures such as jigs and baits are used when fishing for haddock.
 Clams are a favorite for many anglers.